interpretAMR/AMRrulesCuration/README.md

 This repository is the home of the ESGEM-AMR Working Group, which focuses on curating organism-specific rule sets for interpreting AMR genotypes under the [AMRrules](https://github.com/interpretAMR/AMRrules) framework.

-Our goal is to develop interpretive standards for AMR genotypes, akin to the interpretive standards developed by [EUCAST](https://www.eucast.org/) and [CLSI](https://clsi.org/) for antimicrobial susceptibility phenotyping.
+The goal of AMRrules is to develop interpretive standards for AMR genotypes, akin to the interpretive standards developed by [EUCAST](https://www.eucast.org/) and [CLSI](https://clsi.org/) for antimicrobial susceptibility phenotyping.

 An overview of the concept, with example data structures and code, is available in the [AMRrules](https://github.com/interpretAMR/AMRrules) repository.